slsa-framework/slsa-proposals/0005/README.md

 Required:

 1. Set a baseline for Build L3 build platforms
-1. Bootstrap an ecosystem/market of build platforms and auditors
+2. Bootstrap an ecosystem/market of build platforms and auditors
-1. Create a sensible process for managing SLSA trademarks
+3. Create a sensible process for managing SLSA trademarks
-1. Limit or mitigate perverse incentives for auditors
+4. Limit or mitigate perverse incentives for auditors
-1. Scale from new market entrants to existing large providers
+5. Scale from new market entrants to existing large providers

 Nice to have:

-1. Distribute provenance verification materials
+1. Distribute provenance verification materials (e.g. public cryptographic keys, sigstore metadata)

 Out of scope